Skip to main content

 Inspection Findings

-F-F761), which require that medications be administered to one patient at a time and securely stored until use.
 Leaving multiple patients' medications exposed and unattended creates a high risk for cross-contamination, medication errors, and misadministration, and reflects a systemic failure in clinical oversight.

-On 4/21/25 at 12:34 PM, V22 (Family Member) stated she was at the facility visiting Resident R1 and saw V6 (LPN/Licensed Practical Nurse) and another unknown nurse preparing medications for multiple residents at one time by placing the medications in small clear medication cups, labeling the cup with the resident name, and leaving the cups sitting unattended on top of the medication carts.
+On 4/21/25 at 12:34 PM, V22 (Family Member) stated she was at the facility visiting R1 and saw V6 (LPN/Licensed Practical Nurse) and another unknown nurse preparing medications for multiple residents at one time by placing the medications in small clear medication cups, labeling the cup with the resident name, and leaving the cups sitting unattended on top of the medication carts.

 On 4/22/25 at 10:14 AM, V11 (Certified Nursing Assistant) stated she had seen unknown nurse's prepare medications in advance using little medication cups.
-V11 stated they sometimes set them up in cups, wrote
+V11 stated they sometimes set them up in cups, wrote the residents name on them, and then dispensed a couple at a time.

 On 4/22/25 at 10:35 AM, when asked if he prepared medications in advance of administration, V6 (LPN/Licensed Practical Nurse) stated if he had multiple residents sitting at a table he would prepare all of their medications in medication cups and write their names on them.
 V6 stated then he would take all of the medication cups to the residents sitting at the table at the same time.